factal/web-waterpaint/docs/overview.md

 - **Damping:** Binder concentration modulates velocity damping, yielding slower, heavier motion in pigment-rich regions.

 Binder parameters (injection, diffusion, decay, elasticity, viscosity, buoyancy) are exposed through `SimulationParams.binder` and default to the values listed in `constants.ts`.

+## Surface Tension Relaxation

+Immediately after projection the solver evaluates a capillary relaxation pass.
+The shader samples `H`, `W`, and `UV`, builds a Laplacian of the local height field, and weights it by neighbour occupancy so that only thin, weakly supported filaments are affected.
+Regions that are already moving quickly (`|UV| > uVelocityLimit`) are ignored to avoid fighting strong advection.
+The remaining strands receive an inward pull proportional to `uStrength × curvature × wetness`, and segments thinner than `uBreakThreshold` can be snapped away using `uSnapStrength` to clear numerical cobwebs.

+Artist-facing controls map to `SimulationParams.surfaceTension`:

+- `enabled` toggles the pass entirely for performance or stylistic reasons.
+- `strength` scales the relaxation impulse applied each substep.
+- `threshold` defines how much neighbouring support a region must have before it is considered part of a stable pool.
+- `breakThreshold` sets the water height below which filaments can disappear.
+- `snapStrength` mixes between gentle smoothing and hard snapping of the isolated strands.
+- `velocityLimit` gates the effect to slow-moving water so energetic splashes are left untouched.

+Defaults for the block live in `DEFAULT_SURFACE_TENSION_PARAMS`.

 ## Pigment Diffusion